wilsonliaows/docs/on-prem/profile.md

  Additionally, you can configure [proxy servers](/on-prem/proxy.md) for on-premise agents installed in a server with limited internet connectivity.

- A config file should look something like this:
+ A typical config file will look something like this:

 ```YAML
 database: